Maxlamenace572/DeadCellsArchipelago/README.md

 Except for Promenade of the Condemned, Ramparts, Toxic Sewers, Black Bridge and Bank, you'll need the key's biome to enter it.

+Receiving the bank unlock item will make the biome appear at each transition until you enter it.

+Scissor, Comb, Green Hole, Red Hole, Dark Vortex, Spatial Anomaly and Fisherman Hood have requirements based on the locations checked, not items received and unlocked.

 A rework of the Hunter's Grenade makes it reusable and stacks active BSC+1 charges per biome completed.

 An integrated menu allows you to see the history of items received, buy colorless affixes, gives you filler items and allows you to use a progression tracker.
-The menu button is in the equipment menu.
+The menu button is at the top right of the equipment menu.

+In the ap shop, you can buy colorless or legendary affixes, or Hunter's Grenade charges if you have one.

 The number of kills you need for boss heads is reduced.